SlothPlayer2241/NVi-PFA/README.md

 ```
 This only builds the debug version of the apk

-There's also an apk file you can download in app/build/outputs/apk/debug/

 *) If you want to build the desktop version (which is currently available and works best on arch linux atm) check out [the guide build](app/jni/src/README.md) from the core source code of the app.